 A few years ago, a study was conducted out of Northeastern University to see just if students would empathize more with dogs or humans.
 They collected data from 240 students and concluded that the vast majority of the students felt more empathy towards canines than they did humans—even small children.

-I asked my wonderful Cattitude Daily Facebook followers just yesterday in a fun poll if they prefer cats over humans.
+I asked my wonderful Cattitude Daily Facebook followers in a fun poll if they prefer cats over humans.
 Obviously being a cat page the answer might be considered biased, but out of 514 votes, only 18 said they preferred humans.

 In today’s society, many of us turn to animals to free our minds of the chaotic world that we live in.
 Facebook pet pages are an escape for us.
 It’s one of the many reasons why I am proactive about keeping the Cattitude Daily Facebook page free of politics.
 Cats ease our minds, they don’t know what’s going on in the White House or in the news, and they are just happy to be themselves with us and pass the time and not looking to argue.
 You know, unless we hold off on the treats or go petting that fuzzy belly of theirs!

 Cats improve mental health

 I firmly believe that cats have the ability to improve a person’s mental state.
-And it’s not just me that believes that, science has literally proven this fact time and time again.
+And it’s not just me that believes that science has literally proven this fact time and time again.
 Did you know that your cat’s purr is therapeutic both mentally and physically?
 The sound and subtle vibration are proven to: reduce stress, lower blood pressure, calm breathing, and even heal broken bones.